-- Keep ants away by sprinkling cornstarch around picnic site and/or placing table legs in small containers with a little fresh water.
+- Keep ants away by sprinkling cornstarch around the picnic site and/or placing table legs in small containers with a little fresh water.

-- Place water and a couple pennies into resealable see-through freezer bags, then hang them around your picnic site.
+- Place water and a couple of pennies into resealable see-through freezer bags, then hang them around your picnic site.
 Supposedly, flies are confused by the reflection and will stay away.

 Time of Day

 Bugs and insects seem to come alive during dusk so plan your picnic earlier in the day, preferably late morning or early afternoon.